 Project African Wilderness (PAW): This website is for an organisation called Project African Wilderness, or PAW.
 PAW has been formed to protect and restore the Mwabvi Wildlife Reserve in Southern Malawi.

 Other Volunteer Opportunities

-If RIPPLE Africa isn’t exactly what you’re looking for, there are also hundreds of other volunteer opportunities on:
+If Ripple Africa isn’t exactly what you are looking for, there are also hundreds of other volunteer opportunities on:

 If you want to know more about Africa, its history, its people and its problems, then there are a few books we recommend you read before you start your placement.
 They are: